Mylo90/AirSenseCO2/README.md

 - **Compact and Lightweight Design**: Easily integrates into sportswear or fitness gear, ensuring comfort during any activity.

 ## Target Audience
-- **Athletes** Aiming to enhance respiratory efficiency and optimize breathing during physical exertion.
+- **Athletes** aiming to enhance respiratory efficiency and optimize breathing during physical exertion.
 - **Fitness Enthusiasts** looking to improve their workout performance by monitoring and adjusting breathing techniques.

 ## Prerequisites